-While logging samples, the geologist selects and indicates sample intervals by marking the beginning and end of each sample interval on the core with coloured lines/arrows.
-The geologist places a sample tag at the end of each sample interval to be assayed for gold and indicates on the tag if assays for silver, copper, lead and zinc and/or a density test is being requested.
+While logging samples, the geologist selects and indicates sample intervals by marking the beginning and end of each sample interval on the core with coloured lines and arrows.
+The geologist places two sample tags at the end of each sample interval to be assayed for gold and indicates on the tag if assays for silver, copper, lead, zinc and density are being requested.
+A third sample tag remains in the booklet for reference.
 The tags used for sampling consist of a unique numbered sequence of printed paper tags.
-The geologist also indicates if the interval should be sawn in half, in case half the core is to be kept for future reference or for acid generation and flotation tests.
-The rest of the core is discarded or kept for future reference depending on the density of drilling and the information required.
+The geologist also indicates if the interval should be sawn in half, in case half the core is to be kept for future reference or for future work.
+Otherwise, the core will be entirely sampled where requested and what remains unsampled will be discarded.
+Photos are taken once every step prior to sampling is done.

-Following the logging of samples, technicians saw the core in half, if needed, and place half of the core and its sample tag in a plastic sample bag, or the whole core and its sample tag in a plastic sample bag identified with the sample number on the bag as the sample tag.
-The sample bag is put in a box, listed and then delivered to the laboratory along with a submittal sheet which indicate the type of analysis to be done on each sample.
+Splitting and sampling is executed by experienced technicians.
+A table-feed circular core saw is used to cut the core in two equal parts when requested, after which one-half remains in the core box with its sample tag and the second half is deposit in a plastic bag with its related tag.
+Otherwise, the whole core is taken as the sample and is placed in a plastic bag with its tag.
+Every plastic bag is identified with the sample number manually written on the bag as the sample tag.
+The sample bag is put in a box, listed and then delivered to the laboratory along with a submittal sheet that indicates the type of analysis to be done on each sample.

-Since December 1, 2016, assaying of core samples is performed exclusively by the external laboratory ALS Laboratories, located in Val-d'Or, Québec, which is situated 60 kilometres west of the property.
+Since January 1, 2017, assaying of Westwood core samples is performed exclusively by the external laboratory ALS Laboratories, located in Val-d'Or, Québec, which is situated 60 kilometres west of the property.